The Committee of the Society for Theatre Research

 Communications Officer: Ms Harriet Reed

 Harriet Reed is Assistant Curator of Theatre and Performance at the Victoria & Albert Museum, London.
-She is Chair of the STR Annual Lecture Series and a member of the Council for SIBMAS (International Association for Performing Arts Collections).
+She is Chair of the STR Annual Lecture Series and a member of the Council for SIBMAS (International Association for Performing Arts Collections). -

-Website and Membership Officer: Ms Kate Quartano Brown
+Website Officer: Ms Kate Quartano Brown

 Kate Quartano Brown read English at Oxford and studied singing in Austria before becoming a director.
 She has worked with most of the major British opera companies, and across Europe and the US.
 She was the first woman to direct Handel operas at the festivals of Göttingen (Riccardo Primo) and Halle (Flavio).
 In Glasgow she directed the first modern productions of the operas of Rospigliosi (Pope Clement IX).
 Modern opera productions include the premiere of Jonathan Dove’s Tobias and the Angel.
 In addition, she has written and produced numerous smaller-scale pieces based around the music of Purcell (An Elegy for Mr Purcell) , Hildegard of Bingen (A Conversation with Angels), Haydn (Lady Hamilton’s Attitudes), and ancient Scottish and Galician chant and songs (Celtic Voyages).
-She is very interested in how practising contemporary acting techniques can illuminate the performance of early opera, and was given an STR award for her Passions Project (in association with the Guildhall School of Music and Drama)
+She is very interested in how practising contemporary acting techniques can illuminate the performance of early opera, and was given an STR award for her Passions Project (in association with the Guildhall School of Music and Drama) -

 -